jgottula/WinBtrfs/README.txt

 Run WinBtrfsCLI.exe without any options to see usage information.
 Essentially, run the command in this manner:

-WinBtrfsCLI.exe <device> <mount point>
+WinBtrfsCLI.exe [options] <mount point> <device>

 where <device> is either the path to an image file, or a physical partition in the format \\.\HarddiskAPartitionB, where A is the hard drive (numbered from zero) and B is the partition within that drive (numbered from one); and where <mount point> is either a drive letter (e.g. "C:") or an empty directory on an NTFS drive.
 To figure out what the physical disk and partition numbers are for your system, open the Disk Management console in Windows and take a look at how the disks and their partitions are numbered; use these numbers when invoking WinBtrfsCLI.
 For Linux users, it may be helpful to know that /dev/sda1 is equivalent to \\.\Harddisk0Partition1; /dev/sdb2 is equivalent to \\.\Harddisk1Partition2; and so forth.
+For multi-drive volumes, you may specify multiple devices, one after the other.
 These steps will become much easier in the future, once a GUI is implemented.

 [07] What does the project roadmap look like?

 The following items will be developed in approximately this order:
-— Subvolume handling
+— Snapshots
-— Snapshot handling
+— Multi-drive volumes
-— Data compression support
+— Data compression
-— Multi-drive volume support
 — GUI
 — Installer
 — Multithreading
-— Official support for alternate compilers (MinGW, Cygwin) — UI Translations
+— Non-Microsoft compiler support (MinGW, Cygwin)
+— UI Translations
 — Old OS support